 We’ve already touched on a few of the main things that could happen if you don’t have a case for your desktop.

-The shell can also protect the parts from bugs, any pets, liquids, and other things.
-It can provide the grounding your computer needs for electrostatic discharge and the issues that might come with it.
+The shell can also protect the parts from bugs, pets, liquids, and daily life.
+It can also provide the grounding your computer needs for electrostatic discharge and the issues that might come with it.

-If there are any failures within the system, such as electrical shorts or worn out capacitors, the case keeps those failures inside.
+If there are any failures within the system, like electrical shorts or worn-out capacitors, the case keeps those failures inside.

-However, it is not the best idea as a long-term strategy, and there are several huge advantages to using a PC case for your desktop.
+However, it is not the best idea as a long-term strategy, and there are several advantages to using a PC case for your desktop.
 Many good cases can be had inexpensively, and there are also options for customized pieces.